 Richard is a much sought-after choral and orchestral conductor.
-He is the current holder of the Havant Symphony Orchestra’s Bob Harding Bursary, following in the footsteps of conductors such as Mark Wigglesworth, Jessica Cottis and Ludovic Morlot, and holds the permanent positions of Director of Music at St Michael’s Church, Camden Town and Music Director of the King of Herts Chorus in Harpenden.
-Earlier this year, he took part in a conducting masterclass with Neil Ferris, Chorusmaster of the BBC Symphony Chorus.
+He is a recent recipient of the Havant Symphony Orchestra’s Bob Harding Bursary, following in the footsteps of conductors such as Mark Wigglesworth, Jessica Cottis and Ludovic Morlot, and holds the permanent positions of Director of Music at St Michael’s Church, Camden Town, Music Director of the King of Herts Chorus in Harpenden and Assistant Conductor of the Hastings Philharmonic.
+Last year, he took part in a conducting masterclass with Neil Ferris, Chorusmaster of the BBC Symphony Chorus.
 He has previously served as Principal Conductor of the RCM Students' Film Orchestra and served as Musical Director for the world premiere of The Infinite Bridge, a multi-disciplinary theatre show, in the Britten Theatre of London, working with live musicians in London, Copenhagen and Helsinki.
-As a guest conductor, he has worked with the London City Orchestra, the Esterharzy Chamber Choir in Lewes, the Northwood Choral Society, the Crendon Chamber Orchestra and the Aylesbury Symphony Orchestra.
-He has assisted conductors including Ben Palmer, Peter Stark, Vladimir Jurowski and John Wilson.
+He has also worked with the London City Orchestra, the Esterharzy Chamber Choir in Lewes, the Northwood Choral Society, the Crendon Chamber Orchestra and the Aylesbury Symphony Orchestra, and has assisted conductors including Ben Palmer, Peter Stark, Vladimir Jurowski and John Wilson.

-As an arranger and orchestrator, his music has been performed by the St Cecilia Ensemble, the RCM Students’ Film Orchestra and the RCM Symphony Orchestra.
-In February, his orchestration of Ein Ständchen by Albert, Prince Consort was premiered at Buckingham Palace in the presence of HRH the Prince of Wales, performed by soprano Louise Alder and the renowned conductor John Wilson.
+As an arranger and orchestrator, Richard’s music has been performed by the St Cecilia Ensemble, the RCM Students’ Film Orchestra and the RCM Symphony Orchestra.
+Last year, his orchestration of Ein Ständchen by Albert, Prince Consort was premiered at Buckingham Palace in the presence of HRH the Prince of Wales, performed by soprano Louise Alder and the renowned conductor John Wilson.